 Reading for pleasure is a choice.
 You choose which books you read and which make you happy.
 If you’ve been unsure about classics, you’ve found them too difficult in the past or too dull.
-Keep looking because there will be something that is exactly what you’ve wanted.
+Keep looking because something will be exactly what you want.
 Classics are what you make of them, especially when we’re reading by choice and reading for pleasure.
 There is a lot you can learn about the past from them.
 If you want to read the best classic books, stay here.

 15 Best Classic Book Of All Time

 There is no definite hard and fast rule to tell you what a classic is.
 Sometimes a classic is an entirely subjective thing.
 It’s an older book that has stayed in print for a significant amount of time, read and reread by multiple generations.
 It is a book that helps represent the time it was written in.
 It’s a book that has a freshness about it.
 Despite its age, It’s a book with universal themes and motifs.

 There are books from the late 20th century that coined modern classics.
 A modern classic might be a book that only came out five years ago but that you were convinced would become part of the tapestry that is classic literature.
 Depending on the period, these things can come and go, changing.
 Authors go in and out of favor.

 Let’s jump in and see the 15 best classic books everyone should read.